openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 * Post-Training Optimization Tool
 * Model Downloader and other Open Model Zoo tools

 The instructions on this page show how to install OpenVINO Development Tools.
 If you are a Python developer, it only takes a few simple steps to install the tools with PyPI: see the <a href="openvino_docs_install_guides_install_dev_tools.html#python-developers">For Python Developers</a> section for more information.
 If you are developing in C++, OpenVINO Runtime must be installed separately before installing OpenVINO Development Tools: see the <a href="openvino_docs_install_guides_install_dev_tools.html#cpp-developers">For C++ Developers</a> section for more information.

-In both cases, you will need to have Python 3.6 - 3.9 installed on your machine before starting.
+In both cases, Python 3.6 - 3.10 need be installed on your machine before starting.

 > **NOTE**: From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.